Updated at 7:07 a.m. on Friday April 25, 2025.

-Hunter was the No. 2 pick of the 2025 NFL Draft Thursday after being selected by the Jacksonville Jaguars.
+Hunter was the No. 2 pick of the 2025 NFL Draft after the Jacksonville Jaguars traded a wealth of picks to move up and take him.
 He is the first player to be announced at two positions on offense and defense, receiver and defensive back respectively.
 The choice marks a historic accomplishment for both Hunter and the Buffalo football program.
 The pick marks CU's highest selection in the NFL draft in 50 years.

 “I'm super excited to go home,” said Hunter, whose hometown is Boynton Beach, Florida.

-Hunter, who won the Heisman trophy as college football’s top player and is considered by some as the best player in the draft, is likely to be selected in the top five.
-Most analysts have him going at number two, behind University of Miami quarterback Cam Ward — a premium position in the pass-heavy league.
-Hunter is attempting to make history by becoming the first player to consistently play both offense and defense (perhaps even special teams) in the modern NFL.
+The night was very different for Hunter, who won the Heisman trophy as college football’s top player and was considered by some as the best player in the draft.
+Hunter is going home to Florida, where he will attempt to make history by becoming the first player to consistently play both offense and defense (perhaps even special teams) in the modern NFL.

 "They told me they was going to let me go out there and do what I do," Hunter said.
 "So (the Jaguars) put me on phone with both coordinators.
 I'm going to just go out there and just do what I could do."